Roar into a world of active volcanoes with a full-throttle ATV ride and underground caving through the same lava fields!

-This is a combo tour so it’s only available with pick-up.
-Pick up is at 9:00 AM from our available Reykjavik pick-up points.
-Picking everyone up can take up to 30 minutes but you do have to be ready at 9:00 AM.
+This is a combo tour so it’s only available with a pick-up.
+Pick up is at 8:00 AM from our available Reykjavik pick-up points.
+Picking everyone up can take up to 30 minutes but you do have to be ready at 8:00 AM.

 Available pick-up points: Arctic Adventures’s pick-up list.

-Remember to bring: Warm outdoor clothing, waterproof jacket and pants, headwear and gloves.
-Good hiking shoes are recommended (note: hiking shoes, waterproof jacket and pants can be rented online beforehand, only available for the caving part).
+Remember to bring: Warm outdoor clothing, waterproof jacket, and pants, headwear and gloves.
+Good hiking shoes are recommended.

 Driver license is required to drive the ATV and at least 6 years of age to sit behind the bike.